SteeltoeOSS/steeltoe-site/source/docs/steeltoe-management.html.markdown

 ### 1.2.13 Metrics

-The Steeltoe Metrics endpoint configures application metrics collection using OpenCensus.
+The Steeltoe Metrics endpoint configures application metrics collection using the open source [OpenCensus](https://opencensus.io/) project.
 It automatically configures built-in instrumentation of various aspects of the application and exposes the collected metrics via the endpoint.

 The following instrumentation is automatically configured:

-* CLR metrics
+* CLR Metrics
   * Heap memory, Garbage collections, Thread utilization
-* Http Client metrics
+* HTTP Client Metrics
-  * Request timings, Request counts
+  * Request timings & counts
-* Http Server metrics
+* HTTP Server Metrics
-  * Request timings, Request counts
+  * Request timings & counts

-All of the above metrics are tagged with values specific to the requests being processed thereby giving multi-dimensional views of the collected values.
+All of the above metrics are tagged with values specific to the requests being processed; thereby giving multi-dimensional views of the collected metrics.

+>Note: The OpenCensus implementation used in Steeltoe (i.e. `Steeltoe.Management.OpenCensus`) has been contributed to the OpenCensus community.
+At some point in the near future the metrics collection functionality will move to using it, instead of the Steeltoe version.

 #### 1.2.13.1 Configure Settings